evgenyneu/ASP3162/06_advection_ftcs_lax/README.md

-# A Fortran program for finding roots of advection equation
+# A Fortran program for solving an advection equation

 This this a Fortran program solves advection equation